Banglalion: Coverage

 Banglalion used to cover 7 divisional cities Dhaka, Gazipur, Chittagong, Sylhet, Rajshahi, Khulna, Rangpur and Barisal.
 Network had rolled out in other major cities such as Munshiganj, Naraynganj, Rajbari, Mymensingh, Comilla, Noakhali, Laxmipur, Satkhira, Bogra, and Cox's Bazar.

 Banglalion officially shut down

 In 2021, Banglalion's license was revoked and was officially shut down.
-In December 2020, BTRC owed Banglalion about BDT 205.94 crore.
+In December 2020, Banglalion owed BTRC about BDT 205.94 crore.
 They cannot afford to repay this loan.
 As a result, despite the license being valid until 2023, Banglalion's license was revoked.